The College of New Jersey Logo

 When is Student Health Services’ open?

 Mondays through Fridays: 8:30 a.m. to 4:00 p.m. during the Fall and Spring semesters.
 Summer hours are Mondays through Thursdays: 8:30 a.m. to 4:00 p.m with limited nurse practitioner availability and eligibility requirements (see Hours).
-After-hours information is available here.
+View after-hours information.

 How do I schedule an appointment in Student Health Services?